 Q: I’m conducting some health research and would like to discuss the possibility of engaging your organization in the research.
 Who do I contact?

 All research that involves the Saskatoon Community Clinic and its patients, staff or members must be approved in advance.
 We have a research policy that defines conditions for approval and steps researchers must take to gain approval.
-Please use our General Inquiry form on our website for your request which will then be forwarded to the appropriate department.
+Please contact us at email@example.com for your request which will then be forwarded to the appropriate department.